mind-inria/hidimstat/docs/src/concepts/statistical_guarantees.rst

 At the very least, this requires an estimate of the variability of the importance estimate on top of the point estimate itself.
-Then, given an estimate of the variable importance distribution, there exist different characterizations of the statistical significance of variable importance being nonzero, which correspond to different statistical tests.
+Then, given an estimate of the variable importance distribution, there exist different characterizations of the statistical significance of variable importance being nonzero, which corresponds to different statistical tests.

 False positive rate
 --------------------